rachelslaybaugh/MeetingNotes/2015-bascd.md

-#### <a name="azad"> Parallel sparse matrix-matrix multiplication and its use in triangle counting and enuermation, Ariful Azad
+#### <a name="azad"> Parallel sparse matrix-matrix multiplication and its use in triangle counting and enumeration, Ariful Azad

+- SpGEMM, objective is massively parallel (> 20,000 cores) and large matrices (> billions of nonzeros)
+- sparse matrix rep: sensible layout, good slide explanation
+- best organization choice is column by column
+- heap-based column-by-column algo
+- they have shared memory SpGEMM that is better than MKL
+- variations in how to do the memory distribution
+- also interested in sparsity-independent algos (previous state of the art was 2D Sparse SUMMA)
+- 3D algorithms, relationship between layers and threads; increasing threads reduces runtime
+- I think I would need to read the paper to understand what is really going on here; looks like it performs pretty well
+- application to AMG
+- Specialized Masked SpGEMM: triangle counting in graphs

 [Speaker List](#top)